-1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
-Yes Often, leases in Ukraine contain a landlord and tenant covenant to comply with legal or statutory requirements.
-2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
-The landlord may have to pay.
+Often, leases in Ukraine contain a landlord and tenant covenant to comply with legal or statutory requirements.

+If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?

 The list of services (maintenance services, operational services) provided by the landlord is usually exhaustive and expressly defined in the lease.
 As such, it may be difficult to recover unexpected costs from the tenant via the service charge.

-3 If the tenant cannot use its property, does it have to continue paying rent?
+If the tenant cannot use its property, does it have to continue paying rent?

 No, the tenant may not have to continue to pay, but this depends on the terms of the lease.
 It is common for leases to contain a rent suspension clause, entitling the tenant to cease payment of rent if the property is damaged, destroyed or inaccessible.

 Statutory remedies are also available.
 Under art.
 762 (6) of the Civil Code of Ukraine, a tenant is relieved of its obligation to pay rent for the period during which the tenant could not use the leased property, where this is due to circumstances for which the tenant is not responsible.
-4 Is it common for leases to contain a tenant's keep-open covenant?

 If so, might a governmental quarantine or shutdown put the tenant in breach?
 How would a landlord enforce the covenant?

-No It is not common, and we are not aware of cases where landlords would seek to enforce a keep-open covenant.
+It is not common, and we are not aware of cases where landlords would seek to enforce a keep-open covenant.

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
-Yes, possibly.
 It is common for leases in Ukraine to include a force majeure clause.

 Termination would depend on the terms of the lease.
 Usually, both the landlord and the tenant would be entitled to terminate the lease where a force majeure event lasts for more than 60/90 days.

 However, force majeure does not entitle the tenant to suspend payment of rent.
 Instead, it relieves the tenant from liability (i.e. penalties) for late payment.
 This is the same for landlords - force majeure grants relief from liability for non-performance or improper performance, rather than from performing the obligation itself.

 On 17 March 2020 the COVID-19 Law became effective officially recognizing COVID-19 quarantine as a force majeure event.

 Under Ukrainian law, force majeure must be confirmed by a certificate issued by the Chamber of Commerce and Industry in Ukraine.

-6 Could the parties argue that the lease contract is frustrated by COVID-19?
+Could the parties argue that the lease contract is frustrated by COVID-19?

 Yes, theoretically possible.

 In Ukraine, there is a statutory provision covering frustration, but it is very rarely enforced.

-7 Do landlords and tenants commonly obtain business interruption insurance?
-No Business interruption insurance is not common as stand-alone insurance.
+Do landlords and tenants commonly obtain business interruption insurance?

+Business interruption insurance is not common as stand-alone insurance.

 "Property All Risk" insurance policies may possibly cover the loss of rent for landlords.
 Loss of revenue for tenants is unlikely to be covered.

-LATIN AMERICA

-Brazil

-Chile

-Colombia

-COVID-19 Latin America Contacts
+COVID-19Latin America Contacts